Aos Sí: The sídhe

-A sídh (anglicized 'shee') is burial mound (tumuli) associated with the aos sí.
+A sídh (anglicised "shee") is a mound or tumulus associated with the aos sí.
 In modern Irish, the word is sí (plural síthe); in Scottish Gaelic it is sìth (plural sìthean); in Old Irish it is síd (plural síde).
-These sídhe are referred to in English as 'fairy mounds', 'elf mounds' or 'hollow hills'.
+These sídhe are referred to in English as "fairy mounds", "elf mounds" or "hollow hills".

 In some later English-language texts, the word sídhe is incorrectly used both for the mounds and the people of the mounds.
 For example, W. B. Yeats, writing in 1908, referred to the aos sí simply as "the sídhe".
 However, sidh in older texts refers specifically to "the palaces, courts, halls or residences" of the otherworldly beings that supposedly inhabit them.

 Other names in Irish folklore

-The Aos sí are known by many names in Ireland, among them:
+The aos sí are known by many names in Ireland, among them: